MicrosoftDocs/dynamics365smb-docs/business-central/finance-about-calculating-unit-cost.md

 As a rule, with costing method set as Standard, the **Unit Cost** field value is based on the standard cost for the item.
 The option also sets the field in the item table non-editable.

-If the costing method is FIFO, LIFO, Specific, or Average, than the unit cost is calculated as follows:
+If the costing method is FIFO, LIFO, Specific, or Average, then the unit cost is calculated as follows:

 * Unit cost = inventory value of available items (expected cost + invoiced cost) / quantity on hand